-Parents of children born with serious defects resulting from Lexapro® use during pregnancy are entitled to compensation by the drug manufacturer, Forest Laboratories.
+Parents of children born with catastrophic defects resulting from Lexapro® use during pregnancy are entitled to compensation by the drug manufacturer, Forest Laboratories.

 Studies have found that taking SSRIs such as Lexapro® while pregnant leads to a 200% increased risk of having a child with autism spectrum disorder (ASD).
 Boys born to mothers who took an SSRI during pregnancy are three times as likely to receive an ASD diagnosis.